-Bicycle accidents commonly result in catastrophic injuries, permanent disability, and an on-going need for medical care.
+Bicycle accidents commonly result in catastrophic injuries, permanent disability, and an ongoing need for medical care.
 Your life can be turned upside down.
 When a bicyclist is involved in a crash with a motor vehicle, the rider does not have the benefit of airbags, seatbelts, or other safety mechanisms that cars have.
-After an accident, bicycle riders are often not treated fairly by insurance companies because of biases against bikers and/or a misunderstanding of the laws the apply to them.
-We can help you and your family protect your legal rights and stand up to the insurance companies so that you can get the full compensation that you truly need.
-If you or a loved one have been involved in a bike accident, do not hesitate to seek legal counsel experienced in bicycle accident cases in order to best protect your interests.
+After an accident, bicycle riders are often not treated fairly by insurance companies because of biases against bikers and/or a misunderstanding of the laws that apply to them.
+We can help you and your family protect your legal rights and stand up to the insurance companies to get the full compensation that you truly need.
+If you or a loved one have been involved in a bike accident, do not hesitate to seek legal counsel experienced in bicycle accident cases to best protect your interests.
 You may be entitled to recover damages that include medical costs, property loss, lost wages, and pain and suffering.
-Contact our attorneys at 877-529-3434.
+Contact our accident injury attorneys at 949-409-4299.

 As you can see, UM/UIM coverage can be complicated.
 This is perhaps the most overlooked area of law by both individuals and attorneys alike.
-An attorney can offer critical advice in explaining the rights you are entitled to under your own insurance policy.
-If you or a loved one have been involved in a car accident and the defendant does not have enough insurance or has no insurance at all, do not hesitate to seek legal counsel experienced in UM/UIM cases in order to best protect your interests.
+An attorney can offer critical advice in explaining the rights you are entitled to under your insurance policy.
+If you or a loved one have been involved in a car accident and the defendant does not have enough insurance or has no insurance, do not hesitate to seek legal counsel experienced in UM/UIM cases to best protect your interests.
 You may be entitled to recover damages that include medical costs, property loss, lost wages, and pain and suffering.
-Contact our attorneys at 877-529-3434.
+Contact our attorneys at 949-409-4299.